 4.1.
-Our Equal Opportunity Policy reflects one of the School's core values.
+Our Anti-Bullying and Equality Policy reflects one of our school's core values.
 All employees are entitled to fair treatment by others, and to be treated with respect and dignity.
 In return, they are expected to treat others in this way.